odota/core/_posts/one-year.md

 Since that storied day, YASP has grown leaps and bounds.
 Some YASP stats (ha):
 * 30,000+ games parsed per day, peaking to 45,000+ on weekends
 * 90,000 matches added per day
-* 26,000 tracked users (currently)
+* 26,000 current tracked users, 53,000 peak
 * 85,000 signed in users
-* 100 million matches in our database
+* 100 million matches in our database, with 4.5+ million parsed
 * 830 donators
 * 15+ servers